-This policy is important for all Illinois businesses.
+A general liability policy is important for all Illinois businesses.
 It covers common risks, including customer property damage and injuries.
 Most commercial leases require this coverage.

 This policy is required for business-owned vehicles in Illinois.
 It covers injuries and property damage in an accident, along with vehicle theft, vandalism, and weather damage.

-In Illinois, insurance agents, agencies, and brokers are licensed by the Illinois Department of Insurance.
+In Illinois, insurance agencies, agents, and brokers are licensed by the Illinois Department of Insurance.
 Insureon is licensed in Illinois as BIN Insurance Holdings LLC (NPN 15752926) for property and casualty insurance (license number 100289220).
-To verify our licensure in Illinois, use the National Association of Insurance Commissioners Lookup Search.
-Select Illinois, Licensee, and Business Entity, then enter our NPN or license number in the appropriate field.